gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 Leveraging Tim McAleer's [work](https://github.com/kevinmcaleer/ota), I created my own [OTA project](https://github.com/gamename/micropython-over-the-air-utility).<br>
 It was time-consuming, but fun.
+Design, coding and testing took a few days.
 I managed to circumvent the multiple copies issue by adding support for multiple repos.
-Have a look at the project if you're interested.<br>
+Have a look at the project if you're interested.  <br>

 10. ### Cognitive Complexity<br>